CrsiX/GNUnet-NSE-P2P/docs/initial_report.md

 ## Build system

-This is not required for Python.
+Build systems are not required for Python, as the language is interpreted instead of compiled.

 ## Intended measures to guarantee quality of software